MARKANTONY04/project3_django/README.md

 ###### Mobile Responsiveness

 I had a problem trying to make the site fully responsive for mobile, as seen below the presentation for the reservation screen was messy, all over the place and not professional.
 After playing around with different ideas, I decided to add all the content in the block to a div with the ‘text-center’ class to resolve the issue, presenting the reservation form in the centre of the screen for all devices ensuring a professional and tidy look.
 This was a significant bug, as mobile devices are the most popular device to browse the web.
 Had not this have been fixed, the unprofessionalism of the messy reservation page would have compromised the business goal of inviting customers to dine in this establishment, as an unprofessional reservation page may have driven away customers.

 ![mobile responsiveness error](README.md-media/image-2.png)

+ I then later recreated this with django cripsy foms as seen in the project for a more professional look.

 ###### Static files terminal warning and Heroku deployment

 Every time I would run the server I would receive a static file warning in the terminal.
 To fix this, I created a static folder and moved the style.css in there.
 I then deployed to Heroku once the warning disappeared to see if everything was working as intended, which it wasn’t.
 I then added the code [STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')] to settings.py which resolved the issue and deployment was successful.
 This was a significant bug as I would not have been able to successfully deploy the project without it.

+##### Reservation app issues

+I had major trouble with the reservation app to work properly.
+At first, I had major problems with the warnings not displaying for invalid bookings, and 2 timeslots on the edit reservation page.
+I used chat gpt to discover that i  wasn't hiding the default in django crispy forms properly which caused this issue.
+After excluding it from the code the issue was fixed and only 1 time field showed.
+Re writing the edit_reservation view got the error message to show on the form if an invalid booking was made too.
+The page would not redirect to the success page after a successful booking, amending the redirect in the view fixed this.